- SPECIAL GETTING-STARTED ASSIGNMENTS

 I’ll use the Facebook Group to announce things like: “homework due date is changed from Thursday to Tuesday.”
 Or, “don’t forget that your project is due on Thursday.”
 Or I might point to something from one of my colleagues or from a laboratory or an experiment and ask you to react.
 Or, I’ll use it to announce a project…see below.

 You might use the Facebook group wall to say things like “how do you work homework question number 2?” which will be followed by helpful suggestions…?
 Or, “What is the meaning of Life?”
-Which would be followed by silence.
+Which would be followed by crickets.

 In order to get going on MasteringPhysics, go to the Syllabus and follow the directions.
+You’ll need it, starting that Saturday.

 There is a fake-sort of homework assignment already waiting for you, called Homework #0 in the LECTURES/READING/HOMEWORK page.
 It’s designed to help you acclimate to MasteringPhysics homework style.
 Do it.
 Notice that there’s a due date already assigned.
 The homework will become unavailable after that.